 As Sue pats herself on the back, the Doctor is attacked by an IMC robot.

-Sue: That’s not even remotely scary.
+Sue: That isn’t even remotely scary.

-Sue: Didn’t The Banana Splits ride around in buggies like that?
+Sue: Didn’t the Banana Splits ride around in buggies like that?

 Me: Come on, love.
 You’ll let me down if you don’t recognise him.

 Me: Downtown Abbey Man would have been eight years old when this was made.

 Nicol: Oh, mother!

 Me: And to think I actually sell this blog on your ability to recognise actors who have appeared in EastEnders.

 Me: Yes, it’s Barry’s dad.
 Aka Roy Evans, or Tony Caunter to his friends.

 Nicol: No, it’s blood.
 I told you he was dressed as Dracula.
 At least the other characters refer to the fact that the Doctor is wearing fancy dress, although it’s a bit rich coming from someone dressed in a tabard.